 Course Description: This course introduces teacher candidates to early childhood education in the primary grades.
 Content includes research-based teaching methods coupled with effective instructional theory and developmental considerations in designing curriculum for teaching young children.
 Teacher candidates will develop, plan, and implement lessons specific to areas of learning, assessing children's learning, and collaborating with families and the community.
 A minimum of 45 clock hours of field experience in early childhood primary grades is required.
+This course is restricted to Early Childhood Majors, Special Education Majors, and Post Baccalaureate students who have met all prerequisites.
 (3-3-4)